Brady Scott: Sacramento Republic (loan)

 Eight days after signing with Nashville SC, Scott was loaned out to USL Championship side Sacramento Republic on August 25, 2020.
 He made his professional debut for Sacramento Republic on September 20, 2020, starting against Tacoma Defiance in a match that ended 3–3.

 Austin FC

 On December 15, 2020, Scott was selected from Nashville SC by Austin FC in the 2020 MLS Expansion Draft.
 Following the 2021 season, Scott's contract option was declined by Austin.

 Memphis 901 (loan)

 On May 14, 2021, Scott joined USL Championship side Memphis 901 on loan for the 2021 season.
 He made his debut for the club on June 19 in a 1–0 home defeat against OKC Energy.

 Columbus Crew

 On January 14, 2022, Scott signed a one-year deal with two option years with the Columbus Crew after they acquired his rights with the fourth pick in Stage 2 of the 2021 MLS Re-Entry Draft.

+LA Galaxy

+Following his release from Columbus at the end of the 2023 season, Scott signed with LA Galaxy on March 8, 2024.